Echo Technique to Distinguish Flavors of Astrophysical Neutrinos

 {\bf Conclusions.---} The rich phenomenology contained in the flavor composition of high-energy astrophysical neutrinos cannot be fully explored due to the difficulty of distinguishing showers initiated by $\nu_e$ versus $\nu_\tau$ in neutrino telescopes.
 To break this degeneracy, we have introduced two new observables of showers: the delayed, collective light, or ``echoes,'' from muon decays and neutron captures.
 This light reflects the size of the hadronic component of a shower, and it is stronger in $\nu_\tau$-initiated than $\nu_e$-initiated showers.

-Figure~\ref{fig:flavor_triangle} shows the promise of our method for IceCube.
-With assumptions of 100 showers and perfect detection efficiency, echo measurements would improve the separation of $\nu_e$ and $\nu_\tau$ by a factor of $\sim 9$ over present measurements.
-That is comparable to the estimated sensitivity attainable with the present technique after more than 50 years of exposure of the next-generation detector IceCube-Gen2, assuming it will have an effective area 6 times larger than IceCube.
+Figure~\ref{fig:flavor_triangle} shows the promise of our method.
+With 100 showers with well-detected echoes, this would improve the separation of $\nu_e$ and $\nu_\tau$ by a factor of $\sim 9$ over present measurements~\cite{Aartsen:2015ita}.
+That is comparable to the estimated sensitivity attainable with present techniques after more than 15 years of exposure of the next-generation detector IceCube-Gen2~\cite{Aartsen:2014njl,Kowalski2018}.
+The observation of other flavor-specific event signatures --- Glashow resonance, double bangs, double pulses, and lollipops --- will further constrain the flavor composition.

 The applications of tagging hadronic showers via muon and neutron echoes extend beyond flavor discrimination.
 The technique could improve shower energy reconstruction, by folding in the probability of a shower being electromagnetic or hadronic.
 And, at the considered energies, the echoes are shifted forward along the shower direction by $\sim 5$~m from the shower peak.
-If this shift can be detected, it would improve the poor angular resolution of showers~\cite{Aartsen:2013vja}.
+If this shift can be detected, it would improve the poor angular resolution~\cite{Aartsen:2013vja} of showers.

 High-energy neutrino astronomy has just begun.
 We are still learning the best ways to detect and analyze astrophysical neutrinos.
-We should pursue all potentially detectable signatures, edging closer to finding the origins and properties of these ghostly messengers.
+We should pursue all potentially detectable signatures, moving closer to finding the origins and properties of these ghostly messengers.